tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 lines: shell vs economic protocol, Unix dependent vs JavaScript compatible, and library vs command line interface.

-  - :package:`tezos-client-base` define the client context, which is an object whose methods allow for: accessing a wallet of keys, interacting via the user, making RPC calls, and signing data using signer plug-ins.
-Most of the, including RPC calling functions from :package:`tezos-shell-services` and :package:`tezos-protocol-alpha`, are abstracted over this object type.
+  - :package:`tezos-client-base` defines the client context, which is an object whose methods allow for: accessing a wallet of keys, interacting via the user, making RPC calls, and signing data using signer plug-ins.
+Most of them, including RPC calling functions from :package:`tezos-shell-services` and :package:`tezos-protocol-alpha`, are abstracted over this object type.
 That way, it is possible to use the same code for different